kimmanahan/kimmanahan/README.md

 - 👋 Hi, I’m @kimmanahan
-- 👀 I’m interested in ...
+- 👀 I’m interested in building cool stuff and lifting heavy weights
 - 🌱 I’m currently learning ... how to spell
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new egg salad recipes.
-- 📫 How to reach me ...
+- 📫 How to reach me ... kim.manahan@gmail.com

 <!---
 kimmanahan/kimmanahan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.